 i.
 “This was a place of privacy; he could not make a threshing-floor in open day as the custom was, and bring either the wheel over the grain, or tread it out with the feet of the oxen, for fear of the Midianites, who were accustomed to come and take it away as soon as threshed.”
 (Clarke)

 ii.
 “So God called Moses and David from following the ewes, Elisha from the plough-tail, the apostles from fishing, washing, and mending their nets.
 He usually appeared to the busy in visions, like as Satan doth to the idle in manifold temptations.”
 (Trapp)

 c.
 The LORD is with you, you mighty man of valor: This was a strange greeting to Gideon.
 It didn’t seem like the LORD was with him and it didn’t seem that he was a mighty man of valor.
 Gideon might have turned to see if there was another person to whom the angel spoke.

 i.
 “Wherein did that valor consist?
 Apparently, he was a simple man living a very ordinary life.
 The Angel found him about his daily duty.”
 (Morgan)

 d.
-Where are all His miracles which our fathers told us about: Gideon heard about the great works of God in the past yet he wondered why did not see the same great works in his day.
-Gideon thought the problem was with God (now the Lord has forsaken us) - not with him and with the nation of Israel as a whole.
-In truth, Israel forsook God - God did not forsake Israel.
+Where are all His miracles which our fathers told us about: Gideon heard about the great works of God in the past, yet he wondered why he did not see the same great works in his day.
+Gideon thought the problem was with God (now the LORD has forsaken us) – not with him and with the nation of Israel as a whole.
+In truth, Israel forsook God – God did not forsake Israel.

 i.
 Yet to his credit, it bothered Gideon that Israel was in this condition.
 He was far from apathetic or fatalistic.
 “He is revealed as a man continuing his work with the bitterness of the whole situation burning like a fire in his bones.”
 (Morgan)